mongodb/specifications/source/unified-test-format/unified-test-format.md

 other specs *and* collating spec changes developed in parallel or during the same release cycle.

 ## Changelog

+- 2024-02-27: Document `onPrimaryTransactionalWrite` fail point, which is used in retryable writes tests.

 - 2024-02-23: Require test runners to gossip cluster time from internal MongoClient to each session entity.